-The biggest piece of advice I have for you is that the IEP process (and it’s a process, not just a meeting) is ongoing.
+The most significant piece of advice I have for you is that the IEP process (and it’s a process, not just a meeting) is ongoing.
 It’s 365 days a year.
 Do you want your IEP team only preparing for this meeting one hour before it starts?
 Then why are you?

 - If you want the team to do progress monitoring throughout the year, you need to be doing the same.

 - Want the team to be re-evaluating (in the broad sense, not actual re-evals) all the time?
 Then you need to be doing the same.